 Day 12 and a Stunning Sandwich

-For this cook I followed this recipe from Epicurious and adapted slightly.
+For this cook, I followed this recipe from Epicurious and adapted it slightly.

 Again, this was quite a straightforward dish to cook.
 I set the BBQ up for direct cooking with an oak wood chunk.
 I cooked the peppers first, getting a nice char on them before moving them to the indirect zone.
-I then quickly placed the bread on the grill and then spread the Aioli on both halves, before cooking the steak.
+Next, the bread was quickly placed on the grill before spreading the Aioli on both halves.

-I used thin sirloin steak from Waitrose and trimmed all the fat off before cooking.
+The steak cut was thin sirloin steaks from Waitrose, which I trimmed slightly to remove all the fat before cooking.

-I took the steak off and whilst it was resting, I fried the eggs and then constructed the sandwich.
+I took the steak off and whilst it was resting, then fried the eggs before constructing the sandwich.

 The recipe also called for Monterey Cheese, but I had some Applewood slices so used those instead.

 This sandwich was absolutely lovely.
 All the ingredients complimented each other really well.
 It reminded me of a club sandwich but with beef.
 It was the first time I have had Chivito but it certainly won’t be the last.

 My son absolutely loved this and he requests it any time he gets the opportunity.

 - 3 slices Applewood Cheese